Would you like to switch to the accessible version of this site?

 Category: Nails and Skin

-Foot bumps are boney projections that can occur anywhere on the foot.
+Foot bumps are bony projections that can occur anywhere on the foot.
 They can be a natural enlargement of a foot bone, or they can be an extra bone.
 They can be asymptomatic (without pain) or symptomatic (painful).
 If they are not painful, they can usually be accommodated by shoe gear.
 Painful foot

 Read more